Antarctic Sites – Cierva Cove

 - Zodiac Cruise amongst the giant icebergs

-- Enjoy the array of colours – bright white snow, deep blue ice & green between the rocks on shore
+- Enjoy the array of colors – bright white snow, deep blue ice, and green between the rocks on shore

 - Wave hello to the researchers and scientists working at Base Primavera

 - Look for calving ice and listen for the big splash as it crashes into the ocean

 - Wildlife spotting for whales, seals and penguins